Cart 0

 The evolution of gold extraction: from ancestral techniques to modern methods

-The first extraction techniques: ancestral know-how
+The first extraction techniques: time-honored expertise

 Modern extraction: between technology and sustainability

-Ethical and environmental issues
+Ethical and environmental challenges

 • Precarious working conditions: In some regions, artisanal gold mining takes place in dangerous conditions, often without respect for human rights.